The Dominance and Monopolies Review: Belgium

 In the same spirit, Article I.6 of the CEL defines the notion of dominant position in the same way as the European Court of Justice did in Hoffmann-La Roche, namely as a position enabling an undertaking to 'prevent effective competition being maintained on the relevant market by affording it the power to behave to an appreciable extent independently of its competitors, its customers and ultimately of the consumers'.4 Again, that transplant was expressly intended by the Belgian legislature to ensure consistency with EU precedents in the application of dominance rules and, therefore, to bring as much legal certainty as possible in an area of competition law that is notoriously unstable.5 References to EU case law are therefore very common before the BCA and the Belgian courts, which rely heavily on EU precedents in their decisions and judgments irrespective of whether Article IV.2 of the CEL and Article 102 of the TFEU are applied jointly or not.
 In the absence of Belgium-specific guidelines or policy statements on the application of Article IV.2 of the CEL, the Commission Guidance Paper can also be used as a source of authority in the Belgian context,6 at least as much as it can be relied upon in the EU context.
 In theory, the Belgian and EU rules on dominance are therefore perfectly aligned.7

-The new provisions will cover unilateral practices that are compliant with Article IV.2 of the CEL.
-This regime therefore does away with the previously applicable theory of the 'reflex effect' of competition law on the law of unfair trade practices,11 which did not allow a commercial practice, implemented by a dominant company that is considered permissible under Article IV.2 of the CEL (and Article 102 of the TFEU), to constitute an unfair trade practice insofar as the essence of the plaintiff's claim related to an impediment to the functioning of the free market resulting from that practice (save for a case of abuse of right).
+The new provisions cover unilateral practices that are compliant with Article IV.2 of the CEL.
+This regime therefore does away with the previously applicable theory of the 'reflex effect' of competition law on the law of unfair trade practices,11 which did not allow a commercial practice, implemented by a dominant company that is considered permissible under Article IV.2 of the CEL (and Article 102 of the TFEU), to constitute an unfair trade practice insofar as the essence of the plaintiff's claim related to an impediment to the functioning of the free market resulting from that practice (apart from a case of abuse of right).
 The Belgian regime for abuses of economic dependency is inspired by existing regulations in France, and follows the footsteps of several other Member States.12 To date, there have been limited applications of these provisions by competition authorities across the EU; most cases have concerned private enforcement before national courts.
-As for Belgium, while public enforcement will be constrained by the limited resources of the BCA, the broad definition of the concept of economic dependency in the CEL suggests an increase in private litigation in the future.13
+As for Belgium, while public enforcement is constrained by the limited resources of the BCA, the broad definition of the concept of economic dependency in the CEL suggests an increase in private litigation in the future.13

-Belgian law does not contain specific provisions on unilateral practices applying to specific sectors of the economy, such as the energy or telecommunications sectors,17 and, as is the case at the EU level, competition rules apply to state-owned enterprises and undertakings benefiting from special rights 'insofar as the application of such rules does not obstruct the performance, in law or in fact, of the particular tasks assigned to them'.18
+Belgian law does not contain specific provisions on unilateral practices applying to specific sectors of the economy, such as the energy or telecommunications sectors,18 and, as is the case at the EU level, competition rules apply to state-owned enterprises and undertakings benefiting from special rights 'insofar as the application of such rules does not obstruct the performance, in law or in fact, of the particular tasks assigned to them'.19

 Finally, Belgian law has long been characterised by the same tensions that affected the enforcement of dominance rules at EU level, notably between a more formal and a more effects-based approach to the assessment of abusive practices.
-In practice, some differences could be observed as Belgian courts sometimes relied on somewhat formalistic reasoning and tended to interpret Article IV.2 of the CEL in the light of perceived 'fairness' requirements (i.e., without assessing the existence of (likely) anticompetitive effects or the actual incentives of dominant undertakings to engage in foreclosure strategies).19
+In practice, some differences could be observed as Belgian courts sometimes relied on somewhat formalistic reasoning and tended to interpret Article IV.2 of the CEL in the light of perceived 'fairness' requirements (i.e., without assessing the existence of (likely) anticompetitive effects or the actual incentives of dominant undertakings to engage in foreclosure strategies).20

 Year in review

-Over the past decade, the BCA adopted approximately one-third of its decisions on the basis of Article IV.2 of the CEL and Article 102 of the TFEU.
+Over the past decade, the BCA has adopted approximately one-third of its decisions on the basis of Article IV.2 of the CEL and Article 102 of the TFEU.
 This high average conceals a drop over the past couple of years, which suggests convergence between the BCA and competition authorities in neighbouring jurisdictions and at the EU level (independent of commitment decisions).
-The decrease of abuse of dominance cases was also visible in 2019, although the high number of mergers approved through the simplified procedure dilute their share of the total number of BCA decisions.
+The decrease of abuse of dominance cases was also visible in 2020, although the high number of mergers approved through the simplified procedure dilute their share of the total number of BCA decisions.

-On 16 March 2020, the College rejected a request for interim measures on computer hardware maker HP Belgium and HP Industrial Printing Solutions Europe (together 'HP').23 HP decided to discontinue the availability of printheads and ink cartridges for certain printers.
+On 16 March 2020, the College rejected a request for interim measures on computer hardware maker HP Belgium and HP Industrial Printing Solutions Europe (together, 'HP').23 HP decided to discontinue the availability of printheads and ink cartridges for certain printers.
 DPI, a Belgian printing company, filed a complaint against HP, claiming abuse of dominance by interrupting the availability of these products such measures.
 The BCA, however, held that DPI provided insufficient evidence to conclude for a likely prima facie abuse of dominance.
 DPI did not provide sufficient support to define the relevant product and geographic market, which meant that the BCA did not assess whether HP's conduct was an abuse of dominance.
 The BCA, nevertheless, reiterated that in the absence of essential facilities, the termination of production cannot constitute an abuse of dominance.
 Interestingly, the BCA followed HP's argumentation that, in any event, the Stockholm Convention on persistent organic pollutants forbids the availability or use of the ink after December 2020.